If there was a Goddess of cakes, she’d be Viennese. And her temple would be a Konditorei in Vienna.

 (Sluka near the Rathaus)

-Essentially, a Konditorei is a place to buy cakes and pastries to eat back home or to consume on the premises with coffee, tea or some other beverage.
+Traditionally, a Konditorei is a place to buy cakes and pastries to eat back home or to consume on the premises with coffee, tea or some other beverage.

 The formal English translation (confectionery) doesn’t feel quite right, since a key element of the Viennese Konditorei is the option to sit down and enjoy the products on site.
-Think of it as a café where much of the food takes the form of cake and similar sweet delicacies.

 The Konditorei tradition